Skvernelis Cabinet

-Skvernelis Cabinet was the 17th cabinet of Lithuania since 1990.
+The Skvernelis Cabinet was the 17th cabinet of Lithuania since 1990.
 At the end of its term, it consisted of Prime Minister Saulius Skvernelis, who served as the Head of Government, and 14 government ministers from the Lithuanian Farmers and Greens Union, Social Democratic Labour Party of Lithuania, and Electoral Action of Poles in Lithuania – Christian Families Alliance.
 In the beginning, the Social Democratic Party was a member of the coalition, while the Social Democratic Labour Party had not been formed yet and the Electoral Action of Poles was not a member of the coalition.
 The Order and Justice party joined the coalition in 2019 before dissolving itself.

 History

 Farmers and Greens Union and Social Democratic Party coalition

 After the parliamentary elections in 2016, President Dalia Grybauskaitė appointed Saulius Skvernelis, an independent politician who had led the electoral list of Peasants and Greens Union, as the Prime Minister on 22 November 2016.
 The cabinet received its mandate on 13 December 2016.

 On April 22, 2017, the Social Democratic Party of Lithuania elected its new chairman, Gintautas Paluckas.
 After his election, Gintautas Paluckas stated that he would seek to change the coalition agreement that was made in the winter of 2016.
 By the summer of 2017 the disagreements between the Lithuanian Farmers and Greens Union and the Social Democratic Party of Lithuania on various issues (most notably on public forest enterprises) became more pronounced.
 In July 2017 the Social Democratic Party of Lithuania announced that it would conduct opinion polling in district branches on whether or not to remain in the coalition.
 Final results were released on September 23, 2017.

 The majority of the Social Democratic Party of Lithuania district branches voted to withdraw from the coalition, but the majority of the party's members in the Seimas (10 out of 17 members) disagreed with this decision.
 Because of this, 12 out of 17 members of the parliamentary group formed a new political group and re-entered a coalition with the Lithuanian Farmers and Greens Union.
 The new coalition because a minority government as only 69 members of Parliament out of 141 were members of the coalition.